quintype/quintype-amp/readme.md

 1. Pull latest master, create a feature branch
 2. Make your changes.
 If you need to publish a beta version for testing, run npm publish --tag beta
 3. Once done, open a PR.
 Get changes reviewed & approved
-4. Once approved, merge the latest master into feature branch
+4. Once approved, squash and merge the latest master into feature branch `git merge master --squash`
 5. Then run npm publish on feature branch and do a prod release
 6. Squash and merge feature branch to master
 7. If you've added new docs, go to master, pull the latest and run `npm run docs:deploy`.
 This will publish docs on https://developers.quintype.com/quintype-amp/